 In Hungary, Zsófia Balla is considered one of the greatest women poets.
 Her lyricism is mixed with grotesque playfulness along with fragmented, ironic, prose-like sequences.
 Due to her outspoken and down-to-earth character, she plays a large role in shaping contemporary Hungarian literature.

 Golde Bamber envisioned and institutionalized new educational structures to serve Jewish immigrant communities in Boston in the late nineteenth and early twentieth centuries.
 She served as director of the Hebrew Industrial School for Girls for forty years.
 Bamber’s pioneering work influenced settlement house, vocational, Jewish, and nursery school education in Boston and beyond.

-Educational administrator, professor, and author, Florence Bamberger devoted her life and career to developing and implementing her progressive views on teaching, teacher education, and scientific educational supervision.
+Educational administrator, professor, and author Florence Bamberger devoted her life and career to developing and implementing her progressive views on teaching.
 Her commitment to supervisory models of pedagogy continues to influence schools of education today.